Sponsor Toolkit Maker Faire Bay Area 2018

 - It is the exhibitor’s responsibility to arrange the proper disposal and removal of booth materials.
 Materials and unseparated waste left behind in the booth will result in a fine.
 If you have any special items you are unsure of how to dispose of, please contact us in advance of the show.

 - We do not allow separate waste bins in the booth, as it becomes mixed and no longer recyclable.
 Recycling, paper, bottles and glass, non-toxic waste, and general trash receptacles will be available.
 If you require extra trash stations near your booth, let us know.

 - During set-up & teardown, separate recycling and waste into bags (available at service desk) and break down all cardboard.
 Leave at the side of the aisles for after-hours pickup.

 - The cleaning crew will complete a clean sweep of the aisles after 9:00 pm on Friday and Saturday night.
 Items left in the aisles will be picked up as trash.
 The janitorial crew will not enter your exhibit area to clean.
 Booth cleaning services can be ordered through the Booth Service Order Form.

 The Maker Faire team carefully curates the placement of over 1,000 Maker and Sponsor exhibits, grouping them by general theme or activity across the event site’s various Zones.
 The layout changes slightly every year based on the types of exhibits.

 Final locations and maps are shared 2-3 weeks before the event, but general placement information can often be provided earlier by request.

 Booth numbers are only used for production purposes and not referenced by the public.
 The Zone where the booth is located can be included on materials for reference.
-Attendees can also find booths by using the Maker Faire mobile app or inquiring at an Info Booth.
+Attendees can also find booths by using the Maker Faire website or inquiring at an Info Booth.